TheTelematic/lapshop/README.md

 # lapshop

-An web app developed with PHP and CodeIgniter (Feb-17) to my subject "E-commerce technologies"
+A web app developed with PHP and CodeIgniter (Feb-17) to my subject "E-commerce technologies"